ningchen8743/AudioForma-Fingerprint-Experiment/readme.md

 + The real-time rendering captures up to 12 possible notes across 8 possible octaves.
 The visual result shows 30 seconds of audio "traces", each curve representing a note’s intensity at a given time and accumulating into a stacked, Gaussian fingerprint.

 ## Instructions on how to produce your own music fingerprint
-AudioForma's data level results are produced by Librosa audio analysis library.
+AudioForma's raw data is produced by Librosa audio analysis library.
 To get the best visualization result, it is highly recommended that the length of music should be under 30 seconds.

 To install `librosa` on Windows: